Transformation and symmetries for the Andrews-Garvan crank function: Introduction

-The paper is organized as follows.
-In Section \sect{prelims} we build the framework of our transformation results and express the crank generating function in terms of eta functions and determine its modularity under special congruence subgroups of $\SL_2(\mathbb{Z})$.
-We also state the conditions for modularity of the eta-quotients which are the building blocks in the expressions for $\mathcal{K}_{p,m}^{(C)}(\zeta_{p},z)$ in the last section.
-In Section \sect{symmres}, we state and illustrate our two main results on the symmetry of crank function.
-Section \sect{cuspords} is devoted to calculating lower bounds for the orders of $\mathcal{K}_{p,m}^{(C)}(\zeta_{p},z)$ at the cusps of $\Gamma_1(p)$ which we utilize to prove identities in the subsequent section.
-Finally, in Section \sect{crankids}, we give a new proof of the crank theorem and also state identities for $\mathcal{K}_{p,m}^{(C)}(\zeta_{p},z)$ when $p=13,17$ and $19$ in terms of generalized eta-functions, proving two such identities mod $13$ using the Valence formula, the modularity conditions and the orders at cusps determined in the previous sections.\\
+Note : When $m$ is a quadratic residue/non-residue modulo $p$, the same is correspondingly true for ${ma^2}$. \\\\ The $m=0$ element of the dissection viz. ${\mathcal{S}_{p,0}^{}(\zeta_p, z)}$ defined above is also of further special interest.
+A beautiful symmetry among the zeta-coefficients in the identity for ${\mathcal{K}_{p,0}^{}(\zeta_p, z)}$ element of the rank dissection expressed in terms of generalized eta functions $j(p,\overrightarrow{n},z)$ was given in \cite{Ga-Ri}.
+Using our main symmetry result in Theorem \thm{symmthm1intro} above and the conditions for modularity of the generalized eta functions \cite[Theorem 3.1]{Ga-Ri}, we can determine the transformation of $\mathcal{S}_{p,0}^{}(\zeta_p, z)$ and find that the exact same symmetry result holds for this crank counterpart of the $m=0$ element.
+We do not pursue this here, but the interested reader could investigate further (see \cite{Ga-Ri}, Theorem 5.1 for details). \\\\ The paper is organized as follows.
+In Section \sect{prelims} we build up the framework of our results and introduce a class of eta functions arising in the definition of our completed crank function and determine their transformation under special congruence subgroups of $\SL_2(\mathbb{Z})$.
+In Section \sect{modsymmres}, we prove our main results on the modularity, transformation and symmetry of the crank function.
+Section \sect{cuspords} is devoted to calculating lower bounds for the orders of $\mathcal{S}_{p,m}(\zeta_{p},z)$ at the cusps of $\Gamma_1(p)$ which we utilize to prove identities in the subsequent section.
+Finally, in Section \sect{crankids}, we give a new proof of the crank theorem and also state identities for $\mathcal{S}_{p,m}(\zeta_{p},z)$ when $p=13,17$ and $19$ in terms of generalized eta-functions, proving two such identities mod $13$ using the Valence formula, the modularity conditions and the orders at cusps determined in the previous section.\\